 By using the isomorphism of long exact sequence in \eqref{ases} and passing from C*-algebras to smooth dense subalgebra, thanks to the previous theorem, we obtain the following commutative diagram

 which is the result stated in the Introduction.

-\subsection{The algebraic index and the localized Chern character $\Ch_\Gamma^e$}
+\section{The algebraic index and the localized Chern character $\Ch_\Gamma^e$}

 In the next section we will deal with the delocalized Chern character $\Ch_{\Gamma}^{del}$.
-In the current subsection, we want to recognize the localized $\Ch_\Gamma^e$ as a well known homomorphism involving the algebraic index.
+In the current section, we want to recognize the localized $\Ch_\Gamma^e$ as a well known homomorphism involving the algebraic index.

 \begin{remark} Before proceeding with this section, we need to recall some facts about relative algebraic K-theory, without entering into the details.
-Observe that the equivalence relation used in the algebraic world between two idempotent $e_0$ and $e_1$ over $A$ is to be stably conjugated by an invertible element $z$ over $A$.
+Observe that the equivalence relation used in the algebraic world between two idempotents $e_0$ and $e_1$ over $A$ is to be stably conjugated by an invertible element $z$ over $A$.
 Hence the elements in the relative K-group $K_0^{alg}(A\xrightarrow{\varphi}B)$ are given by triples $[e_0,e_1;z]$, where $e_0,e_1$ are idempotents over $A$ and $z$ is an invertible element over $B$ which conjugate $\varphi(e_0)$ into $\varphi(e_1)$.
 If $A$ is a dense holomorphically closed subalgebra of a $C^*$-algebra, this definition of relative K-theory is equivalent to the one used so far.

 In the algebraic setting, given two idempotent $e_0,e_1$ which are conjugated by an invertible element $z$, they are homotopic through a path $f_t$ defined as in \eqref{classmc}.
-This is sufficient to define exactly as in Definition \ref{ch-rel-even}: notice indeed that $\int_0^1\overline{\Ch}(f_t)dt$ can be explicitly calculated and it is given by a completely algebraic expression in $e_0$, $e_1$ and $z$.
+This is sufficient to define exactly as in Definition \ref{ch-rel-even}: notice indeed that $\int_0^1\overline{\Ch}(f_t)dt$ can be explicitly calculated and it is given by a completely algebraic expression in $e_0$, $e_1$ and $z$. \end{remark}